ims-systems-00/ims-kb/docs/General Information/12 - Document Management/upload.md

 | Confidential 	 | - |
 | Restricted 	 | - |

-After filling the form, click on the button `Select`, and select the file you are trying to upload.
-Once the file has been selected, click on the button with an up arrow to upload the file to the server.
-Once the upload is completed, click on `Confirm`.
+After filling the form, click on the bordered box `Select`, and select the file you are trying to upload.
+Once the upload is completed, click on `Upload document`.

 [Documents]: ../actions 'not done yet'